aditya-7-7/HyperFile/README.md

 # HyperFile

 Description:
 HyperFile is a decentralized file storage website that leverages WEB3 technologies to provide users with a secure and private way to store and manage their files.
 Built on the Ethereum blockchain, HyperFile ensures data integrity, immutability, and transparency.

+See the Demo video for more

 Key Features:
 - Decentralized Storage: Files are stored using decentralized storage protocols, ensuring that data is distributed across multiple nodes and eliminating the risk of a single point of failure.